Background

 “Art washes away from the soul the dust of everyday life.”
 Pablo Picasso

 Living in such a beautiful area of the UK has given me a lot of inspiration for my work.
-It has a magnetic attraction for me personally, I don’t think there’s any place in the UK (or the world for that matter) that could match the unique character and ambience of the surrounding scenery of Ashbourne, especially the subtle beauty of the Peak District National Park being just five miles up the road.
-It drew me back after studying for three years in Norfolk, which is a beautiful county in its own right, but no match for the Derbyshire Dales!
+It has a magnetic attraction for me personally, I don’t think there’s any place in the UK (or the world for that matter) that could match the unique character and subtle beauty of the Peak District National Park, the southern boundary being just five miles up the road from Ashbourne.
+It was the main reason I returned after studying for three years in Norfolk, which is a beautiful county in its own right, but no match for the Derbyshire Dales or High Peak!

-My home town of Ashbourne, Derbyshire, is a very attractive market town with a long history associated mainly with agriculture and is often referred to as the ‘gateway’ to the Peak District National Park.
-It has a very strong sporting tradition – having its own ancient ‘Royal Shrovetide Football’ game held on Shrove Tuesday and Ash Wednesday each year.
-The two millstone ‘goals’ are three miles apart and are built into the north facing bank of the Henmore Brook – at Sturston for the ‘Up’ards’ side and at Clifton for the ‘Down’ards’ side – with the town itself roughly in the middle where ball play often takes place in the streets.
-The finely painted ball (handmade with a cork interior and leather exterior) is scored by being tapped against the millstone by an individual team player three times, having been originally ‘turned’ up at the start of play (at 2pm on each day) by either a distinguished (‘retired’) player or a local dignitary.
-This game, once played in many towns throughout the UK centuries ago, was the ancestor of the modern rugby football game.
-Samual Johnson, known to have compiled the first English language dictionary, was a regular visitor to the town in the 18th century and George Frideric Handel was also familiar with the area having donated manuscripts of his music to the library at nearby Calwich Hall.
+The town has a very strong sporting tradition – having its own ancient ‘Royal Shrovetide Football’ game dating back many centuries – held on Shrove Tuesday and Ash Wednesday each year.
+The two millstone ‘goals’ are three miles apart and are built into the north facing bank of the Henmore Brook – at Sturston for the ‘Up’ards’ side and at Clifton for the ‘Down’ards’ side – with the town itself roughly in the middle where ball play often takes place in the streets until there is a break to one of goals, usually after nightfall.
+The finely hand painted ball (handmade with a cork interior and leather exterior) is scored by being tapped against the millstone by an individual team player three times – supported by other team players whilst in the brook.
+It becomes a valuable family heirloom for the lucky player.
+The ball is ‘turned’ up at the start of play at 2pm on each day (and also each time after a goal is scored before 6 pm – play can go on until 10 pm – but as soon as a goal is scored after 6pm play ends) by either a distinguished (‘retired’) player or a local dignitary (previously turned up by two former Princes of Wales – Edward VIII and Charles III).
+My late uncle, Jack Clarke, goaled a ball for the Up’ards side in 1954.
+Similar versions of this game were once played in many towns throughout the UK centuries ago, the ancestor of the modern rugby football game.

 neilphoto

-After completing a Foundation Course in Art & Design at the former Derby College of Higher Education, I spent three wonderfully creative years studying for a degree in graphic design at Norwich School of Art (1981-84).
+I was educated at the local comprehensive school in Ashbourne, ‘Queen Elizabeth’s Grammar School’ before completing a Foundation Course in Art & Design at the former Derby College of Higher Education.
+I then spent three wonderfully creative years studying for a degree in graphic design at Norwich School of Art (1981-84) where I achieved a 1st.
 In 1985, with the support of my parents and the MSC Enterprise Allowance Scheme, I started out as a self-employed visual artist and furniture designer/maker.
 From 1986 to 2006 I worked as a part-time adult education tutor for Derbyshire County Council teaching painting and drawing skills.
+I did some private painting classes at my home in Ashbourne for a number of years just before the Covid 19 pandemic,.
+During the ‘lock down’ periods of the pandemic I produced a number of watercolour painting tutorial videos to send to some of my students.

-When time allows we always enjoy our walks in the Peak District (with sketch pad or camera to hand) with our lively Romanian rescue dog ‘Star Kiara’.
+When time allows, we enjoy our walks in the Peak District (with sketch pad or camera to hand) with our lively Romanian rescue dog, Star, mentioned earlier.

 I hope you enjoy viewing my work on this site, any comments you would like to make about my work would be very much appreciated.